 Cute Christmas Tree Ornaments

 Any essential oil lover would love an essential oil ornament on their tree!
 Find a pretty ribbon, loop and tie it around the neck of the bottle and voila, you have a cute ornament in less than 2 minutes!
 This would also work for displaying essential oil bottles at a presentation.

 LED Essential Oil Lights

 Now this is creative!
 I would have never thought to use my empty essential oil bottles to create a pretty string of lights!
+These lights would be so cute for the holidays but would also be cute hanging from your office or when doing essential oil presentations.
+I have to admit I have never tried this one but it’s just too cool not to mention!
 Check out this easy how to video!